tichaiti/about-tichaiti/en/README.md

 ### For Support or Contact Us

-Having trouble with this page, our code examples/samples or you have a question?
+Having trouble with tech, our code examples/samples on github or you have a question?

 Contact us on Slack at [slack.tichaiti.dev](https://slack.tichaiti.dev).